 SSITH researchers are developing secure processors to tackle seven vulnerability classes identified by NIST from the MITRE Corporation’s Common Weakness Enumeration (CWE) database, which include exploitation of memory errors, permissions and privileges, resource management, information leakage, numeric errors, code injection, and cryptographic errors.
 These vulnerability classes prey on inherent weaknesses and exploit the “gullibility” of hardware.
 Many of these exploits employ creative means to drive a desired outcome or operation from the hardware, much like our classic sci-fi and comic book villains.
-“The Malicious 7” represent and personify each of the seven vulnerability classes SSITH aims to address.
+“The Malicious 7” represent and personify each of the seven vulnerability classes SSITH addressed in Phase 2 of the program.
 With FETT, DARPA is asking bounty hunters to join the fight against these “evil” vulnerabilities by helping to ensure that the secure SSITH processors deliver the best protections possible for our electronic systems.
 Can SSITH prevent “The Malicious 7” from taking over the world?
 FETT hopes this community of bounty hunters can help capture and bring them in!

 Shadowing its targets through the deep memory crevices within systems, Buffer Error hunts for read/write access to memory associated with variables, data structures, or internal program data.
 Once a target is found, Buffer Error subverts normal hardware operations, then stealthily moves on to its next victim.
 FETT needs you to verify whether SSITH defenses can put a stop to Buffer Error’s hunt.